KevinDepedri/Novel-Class-Discovery/autoNovel/README.md

 }
 ```

-# AutoNovel experiments that require clarification on how it was run
+# Experiments performed on AutoNovel

 ## Experiment 1 (Using different SSL techniques)
 We are mainly trying to use different SSL methods used by [solo-learn](https://github.com/vturrisi/solo-learn) .
 We load the weights of different methods and accordingly start re training from step 2 and step 3.